-Agua viva (used to be El Limonero) is perhaps the most surprising on the list, in terms of what you might expect to find in a small Spanish town.
+Agua viva is perhaps the most surprising on the list, in terms of what you might expect to find in a small Spanish town.
 This restaurant, scores high on quality, variety, creativity and presentation.
 You will find dishes from all over the world and a great value weekday menu del día offering three courses plus a drink for €10.
 Look out for the Indian Thali night every Thursday evening.

-What was once the excellent El Limonero, where Agua Viva now stands, is now El Flor de Limonero at Hotel Taray Botánico.
-This is another favourite with the GranadaSpain family for Sunday lunch when we want to push the boat out just a little.
+Restaurant Taray Botánico is another favourite with the GranadaSpain family for Sunday lunch when we want to push the boat out just a little.
 Here you will find food that is an elaboration on traditional Spanish food in a beautiful setting with views of Sierra Lújar.

-For something a bit more typical of the area there are lots of places to choose from but this list wouldn’t be complete without mentioning two in particular.
-The restaurant at El Camping Órgiva, on the road out of town, does great tapas and does a roaring Sunday lunch trade the year round.
+For something a bit more typical of the area, there are lots of places to choose from but this list wouldn’t be complete without mentioning two in particular.
+The restaurant at Bar Camping Órgiva, on the road out of town, does great tapas and does a roaring Sunday lunch trade the year-round.
 They have very friendly waiters and there is a play park for the kids.
 The other is El Molino Viejo in the centre of town, where the food and service are great, has a courtyard and a cosy indoor dining room making it a popular choice whatever the weather.